MicrosoftDocs/windowsserverdocs/WindowsServerDocs/windows-server-2022/get-started/server-core-app-compatibility.md

 ## Installing the App Compatibility FOD

 The App Compatibility FOD can only be installed on Server Core.
 Don't attempt to add the Server Core App Compatibility FOD to a Windows Server installation of Windows Server with Desktop Experience.
-The same FOD optional packages ISO can be used for either Windows Server 2019 Server Core installations, or Windows Server Semi-Annual Channel installations.

 1. If the server can connect to Windows Update, all you have to do is run the following command from an elevated PowerShell session and then restart Windows Server after the command finishes running: